 How to Handle Negative Physician Reviews and Feedback

+The care and feeding of all social media issues fall squarely in the lap of the community manager.
+All the good, the bad and the ?everything else? from online physician reviews and feedback demands constant attention.
+The trouble is, nobody enjoys handling a hot potato, negative physician review or feedback.
 Hospital and medical office titles will vary, but this is where the community manager earns his or her stripes.
 The flattering and positive comments from patients are an effortless responsibility.
 The easy part is easy.
 But having a system and procedures to effectively respond to unpleasant (negative, sour, unhappy, dour, off-putting, detrimental) online patient feedback is where the heavy lifting truly saves the day.

 The downside of negative physician reviews and comments?